kevinjohnkiely/quick-quiz-project-2/README.md

 ## The Intro Page
 This is the landing page that first appears when the user loads the website.
 Some introductory text appears and also a text box underneath that allows the user to enter a username to continue the game, as a personal touch to keep the user engaged.
 Some form validation is added here to ensure that the user enters a username.
 The username is saved in the web browser using JavaScript local storage, so it can be retrieved later by the next page.
+The small amount of code needed to achieve this is added inline in script tags on this page.

 <img src="https://github.com/kevinjohnkiely/quick-quiz-project-2/blob/main/screenshotsWireframes/Intro.png">